I Analyzed 100 Top Brands' Font Strategies. Here's What Actually Works

 The Netflix Font Economics

-- • Previous cost: ~$1M/year in font licensing
+- • Previous cost: Substantial annual font licensing fees

-- • Development cost: $2.3M one-time
+- • Development cost: Significant one-time investment

-- • Break-even point: 2.3 years
+- • Break-even point: Estimated within a few years

 - • Bonus: Complete brand control forever